Airline-Airport Financial Relationships

 Low-Cost Carrier Incentives and Competition

-In 2025, 26 of 31 large-hub airports offered air service development incentives to low-cost carriers (DWU survey, 2025), including fee waivers, marketing support, facility improvements, reduced gate rents, and landing fee subsidies.
-Based on DWU's review of 15 incentive programs at large-hub airports, annual costs ranged from $2M to $20M, with enplanement growth of 4–12% during incentive periods (2019–2025).
+In 2025, 26 of 31 large-hub airports offered air service development incentives to low-cost carriers (industry survey, 2025), including fee waivers, marketing support, facility improvements, reduced gate rents, and landing fee subsidies.
+Based on review of 15 incentive programs at large-hub airports, annual costs ranged from $2M to $20M, with enplanement growth of 4–12% during incentive periods (2019–2025).

 Frontier at Denver (DEN): DEN negotiated incentive programs to attract Frontier new service.
 Historical DOT data show Frontier's 8%+ annual growth at DEN during the incentive period.